 As set out in the Group's Employee Welfare Policy, operating companies give due consideration to employment applications received from disabled persons and give employees who become disabled every opportunity to continue their employment.

 The table below provides a breakdown of the gender of the Directors and employees on 31 December 2021.

-Men Women

-Company Directors 9 1

-All employees 65,229 72,931
+Men Women 9 1 65,229 72,931